DECODEproject/whitepaper/hardware_supports.md

 The primary goal of the DECODE OS can be explained in brief by defining it as a "controlled execution environment" where, from the making of its base to the execution of every single application, all steps are recorded on a ledger of events that can be saved, analysed and shipped along with every instance of the operating system.
 A secondary goal of this development is that of making the results of such a recorded sequence of operations reproducible.

 DECODE's implementation of a distributed computational system aims to be solid and fit for mission critical purposes by leveraging well established standard practices in the UNIX world.
-Contrary to the monolithic applications implementing blockchain functionalities in a single runtime environment running in application space, our implementation of a DECODE Node [@D1.1] is a controlled execution environment unit for Smart Rules grafted on the classic concept of a UNIX-like operating system, keeping POSIX.1b and SystemV compatibilty.
+Contrary to the monolithic applications implementing blockchain functionalities in a single runtime environment running in application space, our implementation of a DECODE Node [@D1.1] is a controlled execution environment unit for Smart Rules grafted on the classic concept of a UNIX-like operating system, keeping POSIX.1b and SystemV compatibility.

 The DECODE OS is explained in depth in the project deliverable "First Release of the DECODE OS" [@D4.4].

 ## Hardware Hubs

 We use the term "Hub" to refer to any underlying compute infrastructure that can execute either the wallet software or a validating node.
-In this sense a hub can be anyone of the following:
+In this sense a hub can be any one of the following:

 - Physical server or PC
 - A virtual machine in a public or private cloud infrastructure (e.g. AWS, Google Cloud, Azure)